ksylor/clarity-workshop-exercises/exercise-3/README.md

 nothing to commit, working tree clean
 ```

-## Merge vs Rebase Commits
+## Merge vs Rebase

 Now we'll practice making merge and rebase commits.

-1. First, we need to create a conflict.
-Open up your fork of the example repo in github.com
+1. First, we need to create a conflict, so let's edit the remote master branch directly in the Github UI.
+Open up the repo you created in github.com.

-2. Click on `fun.txt` and click the pencil icon to edit it
+2. Click on one of your files, and click the pencil icon to edit it.

 3. Change some text in the file.
-Enter "Their changes" as the commit message, select "Commit directly to the `master` branch", and click "Commit changes"
+Then, in the "Commit Changes" box below the text editor, enter "Their changes" as the commit message.
+Select "Commit directly to the `master` branch", and click "Commit changes". (image)

-4. Go back to your example repo in your terminal. _Do not `git pull` or `git fetch` yet_.
+4. Go back to your repo in your terminal. _Do not `git pull` or `git fetch` yet_.
 Make sure you have the `master` branch checked out.

-5. Open up `more-fun.txt` in vim by typing the command `vim more-fun.txt`.
+5. Open up a different file than the one you edited in Github using Vim.

 6. Change the contents of `more-fun.txt`.
 Refer to the earlier exercise if you've forgotten the vim hotkeys.

-7. Stage, then commit your changes to `more-fun.txt`.
-That is, `git add more-fun.txt` and `git commit -m "My changes"`.
+7. Stage, then commit your changes with the message "My changes".
+(Tip: You can stage and commit in the same command using `git commit -am "My changes"`, but use that command wisely!)

 8. Run `git status`.
 You should see something like:
 ```